shahpreetk/shahpreetk.github.io/blog/2022-04-22-render-images-react.md

 tags: [react, rendering, images]
 ---

 Images stored in the public folder are served as static assets.
+Doing this, should help you avoid importing the images in your components several times.
+It also shortens the path to the image in the src attribute.

 <!-- truncate -->